pratish2657-del/EduSphere/README.md

 Super Admin review

-Important Production Notes
+⚠️ Production Notes

 Render Free Services

 Render Free web services can spin down after inactivity.
-For workloads that require continuous availability, use an appropriate paid compute plan.
+Workloads requiring continuous availability should use an appropriate compute plan.

-This is particularly relevant for:
+This is particularly relevant to:

 edusphere-fovh
 edusphere-ide

 Database Availability

 The production application depends on Aiven MySQL being available.

-If the database service is powered off, the backend cannot perform normal database operations.
+If the database service is unavailable, the backend cannot perform normal database operations.

 IDE Persistence

 The code-server container filesystem should not be treated as the permanent source of truth.

-The application maintains an EduSphere-managed copy and synchronization mechanism for developer files.
+EduSphere maintains an application-managed copy and synchronization mechanism for developer files.

-GitHub Repository Guidelines
-Do not commit:

-.env
-.env.*
-*.pem
-*.key
-credentials.json
-service-account.json
-production secrets
-database dumps containing private data
-Use an .env.example file instead:

-DB_HOST=
-DB_PORT=
-DB_NAME=
-DB_USER=
-DB_PASSWORD=

-GOOGLE_CLIENT_ID=
-GOOGLE_CLIENT_SECRET=
-GOOGLE_REDIRECT_URI=

-CORS_ORIGINS=

-SUPABASE_URL=
-SUPABASE_SERVICE_ROLE_KEY=
-SUPABASE_LIBRARY_BUCKET=library

-DEVELOPER_IDE_INTERNAL_URL=
-DEVELOPER_IDE_SHARED_SECRET=
-Roadmap
+🗺️ Roadmap

 Possible future improvements include:

-Stronger developer IDE authentication
+Stronger Developer Workspace authentication

 Automated code review